United States Capitol revolutionary war and beyond header United States Capitol

 "nor shall any person be subject for the same offence to be twice put in jeopardy of life or limb."

-Modern courts apply this to all cases in which a defendant could be punished, not just in cases where the defendant's life is in jeopardy.
-There are some cases in which a case can be retried, such as if the first case was found to have been fraudulent in some way.
+In modern courts, Double Jeopardy protection applies to all cases in which a defendant can be punished, not just in cases where the defendant's life is in jeopardy.
+People can be tried for the same crime twice if two or more civil entities have jurisdiction over the crime, such as when a crime violates both state and federal law.
+There are also some instances in which a case can be retried, such as if the first case was found to have been fraudulent in some way.

 You can read more about the Double Jeopardy Clause here.